 ACKNOWLEDGEMENTS:

-We acknowledge NIH COBRE funding under number 5P20GM130456-02.
+We acknowledge NIH COBRE funding under numberP20GM130456.
 We thank the UK Light Microscopy Core, which is supported by the Vice President for Research, for assistance in this work.
 Strains of S. mutans and E. faecalis were provided by Dr. Natalia Korotkova.

 DISCLOSURES: